blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 }

 ```
-In [here](./examples.md) we provide an overview of various Privacy Requests that a Data Subject might want to formulate according to [supported legislation](#supported-legislation) and we give indications on how each of those can be modelled with the Privacy Request Interchange Vocabulary.
+In [here](./examples.md) we provide an overview of various Privacy Requests that a Data Subject might want to formulate according to [supported legislation](#supported-legislation) and we give indications on how each of those can be modeled with the Privacy Request Interchange Vocabulary.

 ## Design Implications for Systems Implementing PRIV